gamemanual0/gm0/source/docs/power-and-electronics/tips-and-tricks.rst

     An example XT30 to Anderson Powerpole adapter

-The Tamiya connectors found on many of the FTC legal batteries are very weak and prone to becoming unreliable after 10-20 repeated plug/unplug cycles.
+The Tamiya connectors found on many of the FTC legal batteries are very weak and prone to becoming unreliable after many repeated plug/unplug cycles.
 It is recommended that teams crimp new Anderson Powerpole connectors onto the battery.